gmatters/LB-ISF/README.md

 **LB-Graffiti** and **LB-Brush** take brush position as input and draw onto the output

+## Creative

+**LB-Print** applies a retro printed look, with CMYK registration offset, paper texture, paper bleed, and optional jitter.

+**LB-Collage** renders the input image as a collage of subimages

 ## Util

+**LB-Movement** simple way to add movement via various animation transforms and deforms.

 **LB-Cutout** attempts to erase the "empty" space from around a subject shot on top of a solid background.
 Works best when the subject is completely surrounded by background.
 It isn't magic, but can work well for things like simple drawings on white paper.